Enriched Environments

 The design community has responded by adopting a variety of rating systems, rules, checklists and standards.
 A few examples include, the LEED Building Certification, the Living Building Challenge: the Delos WELL Building Standard, and the Fitwel Rating System.
 These standards and systems focus on quantitative assessments of the physiological impacts of indoor or outdoor environmental aspects, and how qualities like air, water and light affect health and physical fitness.

 But are there measurable and qualitative elements of design that affect psychological, physiological, and sociological health?
 Can design affect our ability to heal, learn, collaborate, and work together?
 Can we create a measurable dimension of comprehensibility, manageability and meaningfulness of our physical spaces, that encompasses stress reduction, peace of mind, and comfort?
-And, most importantly, can we create the “sense of purpose”, that is a predictor of strong health and wellness?
+And most importantly, can we create the “sense of purpose” that is a predictor of strong health and wellness?

 Explore Constructing Health to learn more about the emerging field of neuroscience applied to architecture.